Thinking Medieval with a Twist: Farmers' tithes in Scarterra are complicated

 How it worked in Medieval Europe

 80-90% of the population works in agriculture, that means that the vast majority of taxes are likely to be paid in the form of agricultural goods.
 Most lands and eras of realworld Medieval Europe had some form of a mandatory tithe imposed on peasant farmers.
 The Church normally took 10% of the gross products of farmers and herders.
-Grain, wool, fish, etc. This was backed by custom and law and not paying the tithe was a serious crime with serious repercussions.The Nonagon wrinkle in Scarterra
+Grain, wool, fish, etc. This was backed by custom and law and Not paying the tithe was both a crime and a social faux paus.

 Due to various supernatural factors, acre-per-acre crop yields in Scarterra are a little bit higher than their medieval Earth equivalents so only 70-80% of the population works in agriculture though it still means agricultural tithes are a big deal.
 Scarterrans are no less pious than medieval Earth peasants.
-If anything they might be more pious or at least more afraid of the gods because tangible displays of divine power are hardly rare.
+If anything they might be more pious or at least, they are more afraid of the gods because tangible displays of divine power are hardly rare.
 Most Scarterran peasants are willing and able to give 10% or so of their production to the clergy and most Scarterran nobility are willing and able to enforce this, but there is the issue that complicates this practice.
-Scarterra doesn't have one officially recognized priesthood, they have nine, ten if you count the Cult of the Compact.
-Each priesthood has to fight for their "fair" share of this tithe and every priestly faction would love a bigger slice of the pie.
+Scarterra doesn't have one all encompassing priesthood like the Roman Catholic Church.
+Scarterra has nine recognized priesthoods, ten if you count the Cult of the Compact.
+Each priesthood has to fight for their "fair" share of this tithe and every priestly faction wants a bigger slice of the pie than they are getting.
 Fighting over tithes is a major source of Nonagon political struggles.
-There are many different ways that products of peasant labors can find their way to the Nonagon and each method has winners and losers, so a lot of political lobbying falls into this.What is the Tithe in Scarterra?
+There are many different ways that products of peasant labors can find their way to the Nonagon and each method has winners and losers, so a lot of political lobbying falls into this.

 In medieval Europe, the mandatory tithe for peasant farmers was usually10% off the gross harvest.
 The dictionary (and biblical) definition of a tithe is 10%.
-In Scarterra the number nine is consider auspicious for obvious reasons, and because acre-per acre crop yields are a little bit higher, peasants can fork over a bigger piece of their gross harvest and not starve to death, so traditionally Scarterran use nineths and note tithes.
+In Scarterra the number nine is consider auspicious for obvious reasons, and because acre-per acre crop yields are a little bit higher, peasants can fork over a bigger piece of their gross harvest and not starve to death, so traditionally Scarterran use nineths and not tithes.
 Secular lords adjust their taxes up and down all the time, but the traditional nineth given to the clergy almost never changes, at least officially.
 Scarterran clergy frequently give out free food to the poor.
-If a priest sees a family of farmers struggling, they might give the family a large portion of their nineth back to them, but only after they offer their nineth at least symbolically.How is the Nineths are Distributed in Scarterra?
+If a priest sees that a family of farmers struggling, he might give the family their grain nineth back to them, but only after they offer their nineth at least symbolically.

 Other Sources of Income

-A nineth of the gross harvest of every farmer is a lot of wealth, but it's split many directions.
-Scarterra has ten major priesthood and most of these priesthoods have sub-factions.
-Very few priesthoods can sustain their operating expenses by grain tithes alone.
-Clergy based on secret temples and clergy who are nomadic with no permanent base temple usually have no access to grain nineths at all.
-This means Scarterran clergy have to find alternate means of meeting their operating expenses.Harvest nineths are mandatory by law.
+Harvest nineths are mandatory by law.
 A common source of additional revenue is soliciting voluntary donations above and beyond the legal minimum.
 Any priest or priestess will happily take any voluntarily donation big or small, but traveling priests and priestesses (commonly nicknamed "mule riders") often rely heavily on voluntary donations.
 Voluntary donations are not always in the form of money.
 Priests and priestesses can usually expect to receive free food or lodging while traveling.
-It's rarely posh food and lodging, but very Scarterran clergy ever go hungry.
+It's rarely posh food and lodging, but very few Scarterran priests and priestesses ever go hungry.

 Primary Related Location